enviromapholdings/Docs/getting-started-administrator/add-sites.rst

 Select the **Sites** dropdown from the navigation bar at the top, then select the **Sites and Groups** item from the list.
 Navigate through the Sites and Groups Tree by selecting any Group with a folder icon to view all Sites and Groups contained within that Group.

-Selecting the Parent Group for the new Sites to be added
+Selecting the Parent Group to which the new Sites will be added
 ----------------------------------------------------------

 To add a site, you will select the group you wish to add the new site to, then select the menu icon at the top of the Sites and Sites tree.